 I am investigating these questions as a PhD student with Olaf Hauk and Matt Lambon Ralph at the MRC Cognition and Brain Sciences Unit at the University of Cambridge.
-I I am a postgraduate member of St Catharine's College, home to the Tunku research community.
+I am also an elected student-postdoc representative to the board of the Society for Neurobiology of Language.
+I am a postgraduate member of St Catharine's College, home to the Tunku research community.
 My doctoral research is supported by a Gates Cambridge Scholarship.

 Navigating higher education and academia is daunting for many, and particularly so for underrepresented groups.
 Throughout my training, I am privileged to have had mentors who continue to support and encourage me in my work, education, and beyond.
 I am committed to promoting access to higher education and academia and to mentoring students from all backgrounds.